TDiff in the Dark: Gravity with a scalar field invariant under transverse diffeomorphisms: Preliminary concepts

+Before proceeding any further, it is interesting to note that it is possible to rewrite the model action with broken Diff invariance in a Diff invariant way via the introduction of additional fields \cite{maroto_tdiff_2023}.
+The interested reader is directed to Appendix \ref{section: Covariantized action} for a short discussion on this regard.

-which is equivalent to the one presented in reference \cite{maroto_tdiff_2023}.\\ We shall now present a couple of simple limiting regimes of our model which will be studied throughout the work: potential domination and kinetic domination.
+We shall now present a couple of simple limiting regimes of our model which will be studied throughout the work: potential domination and kinetic domination.
 These are interesting not only because they greatly simplify the treatment, but also because they help us in gaining intuition about the underlying physics, which we may then use.
 On the one hand, possible applications of a dominant kinetic term include shift-symmetric models for dark energy \cite{Germani:2016gzh} (which are actually purely kinetic), as well as cases in which the field is rapidly changing and the kinetic term dominates over the potential (e.g. in fast-roll scenarios at the end of inflation).
 On the other hand, the dominant potential behavior may be found in cases where the field is slowly varying (e.g. slow-roll inflation) or, with a dark sector application in mind, it also allows us to study dark energy models.